Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 You love your family, and whether a disagreement spun out of control, your significant other was being vindictive, or a nosy neighbor misconstrued a situation, you need one of the best domestic violence law firms in Virginia to navigate these storms.

 However, an emergency protective order can also be petitioned by the alleged victim of domestic abuse through their local office of the Juvenile and Domestic Relations District Court.
-This protective order lasts for 72 hours or until the next court session when a Preliminary protective order can be issued by the judge.
-It’s important to know that the petitioner doesn’t have to get an emergency protective order first in order to get Preliminary protective order, nor does the alleged abuser (respondent) have to be present at the hearing.
+This protective order lasts for 72 hours or until the next court session, when the judge can issue a Preliminary protective order.
+It’s important to know that the petitioner doesn’t have to get an emergency protective order first to get a Preliminary protective order, nor does the alleged abuser (respondent) have to be present at the hearing.

-But, both the petitioner and the respondent have to be present at the final Protective Order hearing, where each of them can tell their side of the story.
+However, the petitioner and the respondent must be present at the final Protective Order hearing, where they can tell their side of the story.

 Hiring the right defense attorneys may be the only way to avoid being convicted or mitigate the effects of the accuser filing a civil protection order.